Here is a solid set of 20 intermediate/advanced IBM i (AS400 / RPGLE / CL) interview questions.

 To resolve, use

-keyword in F-spec:
+RENAMEkeyword in F-spec:

-FMYFILE IF E K DISK RENAME(MYREC:NEWREC)
+FMYFILE IF E K DISK RENAME(MYREC:NEWREC).

 19. What are those commands which can only be executed in CL program but not in RPG program?